srikanthp1/S6/README.md

 * made sure RF is more than 32*32
 * used 7*7 RF for 1st block
 * used 1x1 aggregators and less channels for improving accuracy with less number of channels
+* two architectures are trained 2nd one has best accuracy. because of the use of more layers. here go increasing accuracy.

 [**NetworkRF**](https://github.com/srikanthp1/S6/blob/main/S6b.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/srikanthp1/S6/blob/main/S6b.ipynb)